 '''

 409 Conflict

 {

 // Error kind

 "reason": "offer_invalid",

 "localized_message":

-"Something went wrong.
+"Something went wrong.↩

 Try restarting the app."

 "details": {

 // What's wrong exactly?

+// What's wrong exactly?

-// Which validity checks failed?
+// What's duility checks failed?

 "checks_failed": [

 "offer_lifetime"

 ]

 }

 }

 '''

 After receiving this error, a client should check the error's kind ("some problem with the offer") and the specific error reason ("order lifetime expired"), and send the offer retrieval request again.
-If the checks_failed field indicated a different error reason (for example, the offer isn't bound to the specified user), client actions would be different (re-authorize the user, then get a new offer).
-If there was no error handler for this specific reason, a client should show the localized_message to the user and invoke the standard error recovery procedure.
+If the checks\failed field indicated a different error reason (for example, the offer isn't bound to the specified user), client actions would be different (re-authorize the user, then get a new offer).
+If there was no error handler for this specific reason, a client should show the localized\message to the user and invoke the standard error recovery procedure.